haroldwongms/openshiftinazuredocs/openshift-get-started.md

 ## OpenShift Dedicated

 Dedicated is a Red Hat-managed *single-tenant* OpenShift that uses OpenShift Container Platform.
 Red Hat manages all of the underlying infrastructure (VMs, OpenShift cluster, networking, storage, etc.).
-The cluster is specific to one customer and runs in a public cloud (such as AWS or Google, with Azure coming in early 2018).
+The cluster is specific to one customer and runs in a public cloud (such as AWS or Google).
 A starting cluster includes four application nodes for $48,000 per year (paid up front).

+## OpenShift On Azure (Private Preview)

+This is a managed offering of OpenShift Container Platform running in Azure.
+This offer is jointly managed and supported by Microsoft and Red Hat.
+This was announced during the keynote by Scott Guthrie at Red Hat Summit on May 8, 2018.
+Currently this is in Private Preview.

+If you’re interested in trying out the new fully-managed OpenShift on Azure, please [submit your contact details](https://aka.ms/openshiftazureinterest) and we’ll reach out to you as soon as we announce the public preview.

 ## OpenShift Online